Friendly fixtures and results during European Qualifiers

 Article body

-Friendly fixtures that have been confirmed for the first four matchdays of the European Qualifiers for the UEFA EURO 2020.
+Friendly fixtures that have been confirmed for all ten matchdays of the European Qualifiers for the UEFA EURO 2020.
 Track all the results here.

 - European Qualifiers: all you need to know